 VPNArea Servers and Locations

-This Bulgaria based company has 209 servers located in over 120 cities in about 70 countries.
+This Bulgaria-based company has 100+ servers located in over 80 cities in 55 countries.
 All their central servers are located in the secrecy haven of Switzerland.
 Although their server count falls slightly on the lower side, there are 42 VPNArea servers spread over 11 cities in the US which gives its users diversity with performance.